gregurco/jobeet-tutorial/docs/days/day-4.md

 # Jobeet Day 4: The Controller and the View

 Today, we are going to create the basic job controller.
-It will has the code we need for Jobeet:
+It will have the code we need for Jobeet:
 - A page to list all jobs
 - A page to view job details